Black-faced cuckooshrike: Taxonomy

-The black-faced cuckooshrike was first described by German naturalist Johann Friedrich Gmelin in 1789.
 The Yindjibarndi people of the central and western Pilbara know the species as julgira; they would clip their wings and keep them as pets.

 Description

-Adult birds have a prominent black face and throat, gray plumage, white underparts and a somewhat hooked bill.
+Adult birds have a prominent black face and throat, grey plumage, white underparts and a somewhat hooked bill.
 The size varies between 32 cm and 34 cm.
 They are slow-moving, inconspicuous birds, with a shrill, screaming call, sounding like creearck.

 Behaviour

+Food and feeding

 The diet consists of insects, their larvae, caterpillars or other invertebrates.
 These may be caught in flight, or caught when searching through the foliage.
 In addition, some fruits and seeds are also eaten.

+Breeding

 Breeding season is chiefly from August to February each year.
 Both partners build the rather small nest.
 The fledglings leave the nest after about three weeks of hatching.
 They look like the adults, except the black facial mask is reduced to an eye stripe.

 Outside the breeding season, they like to flock in groups of up to a hundred birds.
 Some may be partially migratory or they may remain in the same territory.
 Lack of significant differences between regional populations in Australia makes it difficult to determine where populations move in winter.